Oct 17, 2019 | Chatbot | Reading Time: 4 minutes

 Iterate and optimize the chatbot

-Hotels will have to assist customers and employees to understand chatbots and its capacity.
+Hotels will have to assist customers and employees to understand chatbots and their capacity.
 Today I can use voice to select my TV channels or do some simple search.
 And I am born and raised in Norway, so my commands come with a little accent, which at times has given me some interesting options.

 Just like with voice command options chatbots has to be iterated and optimized.